alorence/django-modern-rpc/docs/server.rst

 Protocol restriction
 ^^^^^^^^^^^^^^^^^^^^

-Using the ``supported_protocol`` argument, you can make sure a given server will handle only JSON-RPC or XML-RPC requests.
+Using the ``supported_protocol`` argument, you can configure a given server to handle only JSON-RPC or XML-RPC requests.
 This can be used to set up protocol-specific servers.

 Default: ``supported_protocol = Protocol.ALL``